secretGeek/today-i-learned-staging/google/customsearch_api.md

 Copy that and use it for the `cx` parameter in your search, above.

-## 3. Tell your custom search engine to allow image search.
+## 3. Tell your custom search engine to allow image search

 By default a customer search engine does not allow image search.